acepag/AP---Code-Institute---Individual-Project-2025-/README.md

 ---

 ### 📊 1.
-Revenue Distribution Horizontal Box Chart
+Revenue Distribution
-A visual showing how global sales are spread across all games.
+A Horizontal bnox chart visual showing how global sales are spread across all games.

 <img width="678" height="790" alt="image" src="https://github.com/user-attachments/assets/db634ecf-5f88-4739-9508-11a8a90176a2" />